ArturoRoberti/gurk/README.md

 - Update and document pytests, and use them in CI (e.g. make sure there is no `✖ Failure` in output)
 - Add descriptions to each function (inputs, outputs, what it does) both for python and bash
 - Have a `--force` (and/or `--reinstall`) argument to override checks (i.e. run even if already installed/configured)
+- See where `revert_sudo_permission` is necessary (isaac*, miniconda, .virtualenvs, configure-filestructure, ...) - include parent folders
 ## Minor
 - Add mujoco stuff (mujoco, dmcontrol, sim applications)
 - (If possible) Only run CI on new or edited tasks
 - Add file with list of debian file links (then get and dpkg (or step apt?) them)
-- Maybe, when cstp is run for the very first time, propose to do pre-setup first (then create mock file in pkg or so to mark that cstp was already run once)
+- Maybe, when cmstp is run for the very first time, propose to do pre-setup first (then create mock file in pkg or so to mark that cmstp was already run once)
     - Or just add big NOTE in README -> but that may not be seen by those installing via pipx
 - Define and document behaviour of using none, one of, or both `--config-file` and `--config-directory`
     - How can a config file in a config dir repo be specified?
         - (Maybe) If it's an absolute path, look there.
 If it is relative, look locally and then in the repo
 - Reduce the config files here to the most basic, non-invasive ones (just to have some example)
 - Test cyclic `supercedes` fields
-- Update logging to file (i.e. `CSTP START ...`) to only have a single CSTP section, and fill stuff in there
+- Update logging to file (i.e. `CMSTP START ...`) to only have a single CMSTP section, and fill stuff in there
 - Remove uninstallations from "enable_all" etc. Or better, have a "counterpart" field or similar and if both install/uninstall are enabled, disable uninstall (say this in debug, not info/warning message)
 - It seems that something may suspend all tasks running (if many are running)
     - Maybe this is caused by one task failing?